£

 Other people with AML find these things helpful at hospital:

-- Home-cooked food – just check with your medical team first.
+• Home-cooked food – Just check with your hospital team first.

-- Home comforts like your own pillow, wash bag or mug.
+• Home comforts – Items like your own pillow, wash bag or mug.

-- Chosen person to get updates – you can give your medical team permission to give updates to a close family member or friend.
+• Chosen person to get updates – You can give your hospital team permission to give updates to a close family member or friend.
 This is helpful as sometimes it’s hard to remember everything yourself.

 "Having goals during treatment is important.
 You need some purpose.